Toruvel/RandomApp/README.md

 # RandomApp
-App for throwing coins and dices
+App for throwing coins and dices, just for fun